cookies-xor-cream/HugoTest/content/posts/poetry/wip/there_werent_sparks_there_was_lightning.md

 ---
 tags: ['New']
-title: '"There Weren't Sparks, There Was Lightning"'
+title: "“There Weren't Sparks, There Was Lightning”"
 date: 2024-02-26
 ---